can3p/can3p.github.io/_posts/2018-06-03-client-writeup-merge.md

 ```

 Setting timezone doesn't have any special meaning there, it's just
-some stable values that allows us to compare timestamps.
+some stable value that allows us to compare timestamps.
 The threshold
 is there to filter out small inconsistencies between time stamps.

 After this was done I had a clear way to get posts to merge and it